 Read Wainhouse Research’s comprehensive analysis of Panopto, including

 our capabilities, integrations, partnerships, and recent strategic moves.

-Case Study: Flexible lecture capture with amazing support — why the Wharton School switched to Panopto.
+Case Study: Flexible lecture capture with amazing support — why Wharton switched to Panopto.

 Case Study: Lecture capture, Match Day, and more — video goes campus-wide at Creighton.